The Spiciest Kung Pao Chicken Recipe

 What makes a stir-fry so incredibly comforting?
-We think that it is knowing that after a long, difficult day, a lean, flavor-packed meal can be prepared in a single pan in under 10 minutes.
-A real kung pao kicks like a karate kid, loaded with dried chiles that imbue the mash-up with a capsaicin glow.
-But in most versions across the restaurant and takeout spectrum, the heat takes a backseat to Chinese-American food’s more dominant flavor profile: fat plus salt.
-This one puts heat back in the driver's seat.
+We think that it is knowing that after a long, difficult day, a lean, flavor-packed meal can be prepared in a single pan in under 10 minutes for under $10.
+A real kung pao has a kick, loaded with dried chiles that imbue the mash-up with a capsaicin glow.
+But in most versions across the restaurant and takeout spectrum, the heat takes a backseat to Chinese-American food's more dominant flavor profile: fat plus salt.
+This Kung Pao chicken recipe puts the heat back in the driver's seat and kicks quite a few calories to the curb.

 1 lb boneless, skinless chicken thighs, diced